No matter how you celebrate (or don’t), it’s still possible to make greener choices and reduce your waste!

 Consider palm oil: deforestation due to palm oil harvesting is significantly harming endangered species like orangutans.
 A lot of candy options have palm oil, usually harvested irresponsibly.
 Look for options made without palm oil, or from companies who are members of the Roundtable on Sustainable Palm Oil.

 Fair Trade certification is another aspect to consider, as cocoa farming and harvesting too often violates human rights and harms the environment.
 Kids should be trick or treating, not labouring on cocoa farms!
-Fair Trade Manitoba explains more about Fair Trade here.
+Manitoba Council for International Cooperation explains more about Fair Trade here.

 Costumes